umcu/metadata-form/README.md

 # metadata-form
-Metadata generator for the UMC Utrecht archivw
+Metadata generator for the UMC Utrecht archive